Andrew-S-Rosen/QMOF/README.md

 5. `dev_changes`: This folder marks any structural issues not captured via the automated filtering scripts.
 Please read [this document](dev_changes/README.md) for details and how to contribute.

-6. DFT-optimized charge density files can be found on an external server [here](https://northwestern.box.com/s/f3s930zx33di4y73gvosz9d0h5obtuoj).
+6. Charge densities associated with DFT-optimized structures can be found on an external server [here](https://northwestern.box.com/s/f3s930zx33di4y73gvosz9d0h5obtuoj).

 ## Updates
 Several updates are planned for the QMOF database.
 Upon their release, the Figshare repository will be updated, and a new version-specific DOI will be created.
 All changes will be documented in [updates.md](db_updates/updates.md).